CodesRunOnHumans/CodesRunOnHumans/README.md

 ### Various Results

-Different human beings may produce different results, although the code they're running is totally the same, while the same human being can also produce different results at different time.
+Different human beings may produce different results, although the code they're running is totally the same.
+Meanwhile, the same human being can also produce different results at different time.

-This feature brings infinite possibilities, which is a great innovation.

 For example, the result of `1 + 1` might be: